springernature/frontend-playbook/accessibility/common-remediations.md

 #### What's the problem?

 A section or context lacks a heading.
-It may be a section on a page, or a standalone context like a modal dialog.
+It may be a section of a page, or a standalone context like a modal dialog.

 #### Who's affected by the problem?